Spectral correlations of dynamical Resonance Fluorescence: Photon correlation functions

 which will allow us to extract the correlations from different time bins (for the details, consult Appendices B and C). \\\\ From the temporal correlations, given by $\mathcal{G}_{ab}(t_1, t_2)$, it is possible to analyze both the temporal spread of detections and the asymmetry of the emission.
 This information reveals details about the order of the photon emission process and the relevant time scale of the dynamics.
 However, directly quantifying the likelihood of emission in a specific scenario, such as determining the probability of detecting both photons within region $(\mathrm{EE})$, remains challenging.
 To address this, in Appendix \ref{appendix:PhotCount}, we derive explicit expressions for calculating the probabilities of detecting a specific number of photons within designated time bins.
 These calculations apply both to the single-mode case, as in bare resonance fluorescence (Sec. \ref{UN_RF}), and to the two-mode case, which corresponds to the scenario of frequency-filtered correlations (Sec. \ref{sec:FiltRF}).
 In addition, we check the results obtained using this method with Monte Carlo (MC) simulations for both the bare \cite{molmer_monte_1993} and filtered \cite{lopez_carreno_frequency-resolved_2018} emission.
 We adapted the procedure outlined in the previous references to include time-dependent excitation.
 However, although MC simulations do provide direct access to the photon counting statistics, they require many trajectories to reach convergence.
-Thus, the computation time is often long compared to the method we present here, which is quantitatively much faster, however, the main drawback is that one needs to truncate the correlations up to a certain photon number $N$.
-We show a comparative of both methods in Fig.~\ref{ap:figMCvsInts} (Appendix~E), that allowed to determine the validity of the results when the truncation photon number is $N = 2$.
+Thus, the computation time is often long compared to the method we present here, which is quantitatively much faster; however, the main drawback is that one needs to truncate the correlations up to a certain photon number $N$.
+We show a comparison of both methods in Fig.~\ref{ap:figMCvsInts} (Appendix~E), which allowed to determine the validity of the results when the truncation photon number is $N = 2$.
+As for the bare case, the Monte Carlo simulations perfectly agree with the result obtained using our method displayed in Fig.~1.
+Therefore, we do not explicitly show the comparison here.